Bette Bright: Personal life

+Her sister Alanah, who became a broadcaster and scriptwriter for the BBC, was born on 17 January 1952; Alanah died in October 2012 of pancreatic cancer.
+Her husband was Keith Porritt.

 Career

 In the late 1970s, Bright was a singer for the art rock band Deaf School.
 After Deaf School disbanded, Bright went solo with her backing band, 'The Illuminations'.
 Band members were Henry Priestman (formerly with band Yachts), Rusty Egan (Visage) and Glen Matlock (Sex Pistols).
-Their single debut, a cover of "My Boyfriend's Back" in 1978, was followed by another cover, "Captain of Your Ship", which became a minor airplay hit.
+In 1978, their single debut, a cover of "My Boyfriend's Back", was followed by another cover, "Captain of Your Ship", which became a minor airplay hit.

 Bright's third single, "Hello, I Am Your Heart", dropped the Illuminations from the billing, and was her only chart hit.
-Issued in February 1980, the track entered the UK Singles Chart and spent a week at No. 50.
+Issued in February 1980, and featuring Lee 'Kix' Thompson on saxophone, it spent a week in the UK Singles Chart at No. 50.

-Featured on the single (and receiving credit on the sleeve) was Lee 'Kix' Thompson on saxophone.
-Around this same time, Bright (using her birth name, Anne Martin) spent a while as singer of Dutch band Gruppo Sportivo, and she also appeared in Malcolm McLaren's Sex Pistols film, The Great Rock 'n' Roll Swindle.
+Around this same time, Bright (using her birth name, Anne Martin) spent some time as the singer of the Dutch band Gruppo Sportivo, and she also appeared in Malcolm McLaren's Sex Pistols film, The Great Rock 'n' Roll Swindle.

 In 1981, she issued the album Rhythm Breaks the Ice, which featured songs she had written herself, but also classics like "Shoorah, Shoorah" as well as new interpretations of songs by Deaf School.
 Her backing band on this album - still called The Illuminations - was completely different from the group on her earlier singles, and had a similar line-up to Clive Langer & the Boxes: Clive Langer (guitar/sitar), Ian Broudie (lead guitar), James Eller (bass); Jo Allen (drums); and Ben Barson, brother of Madness keyboardist Mike Barson (keyboards).
 Martin Hughes subbed for Allen on two cuts; Clive Langer & The Boxes consisted of Langer, Eller, Barson and Hughes.
 The album was produced by Clanger/Winstanley.

 Working with Barson, Langer and Alan Winstanley, Bright got to know Madness, and she and Madness singer Suggs, fell in love.
 They married in 1982, and she retired.
 She appeared in 1984 as a homeless person in the music video of "One Better Day" by Madness and rejoined her fellow Deaf School members for a reunion and a live album in 1988.